 With institutions needing to become more flexible and innovative with their higher education or online training, M learning tools are seeing more frequent use.
-M learning, also known as mobile learning, takes advantage of the convenience of mobile devices, making it possible to learn anytime and anywhere.
-Reinvent your learning strategies with these 10 M learning tools that will help keep your learners engaged with digital learning.
+M learning takes advantage of the convenience of mobile devices, making it possible to learn anytime and anywhere.
+Reinvent your learning strategies with these M learning tools to keep your learners engaged with digital learning.

-You can also see whether or not they’ve finished their learning courses and when was the last time they opened those courses through user management.
-Coupled with mobile push notifications, you can remind your learners to reengage with their lessons.
-And to further encourage your learners, you can incentivize them with the prizing feature, where they can win real rewards with their course completion scores.
+Coupled with mobile push notifications, you can remind your non-performing learners to re-engage with their lessons.
+And to further encourage them, you can incentivize them with the prizing feature, where they can win real rewards with their course completion scores.

 However, Coursera has no user management feature, so this learning experience platform might be better suited for individuals looking to get certifications rather than training teams or groups.

 Sometimes the best way to learn is to learn from leading specialists, and TED showcases thousands of video learning content from different topics from expert speakers.
 Learners have a vast selection of TED programs to choose from, namely TED Talks, TED Series, and TED-Ed videos, as well as their podcast library.
 They come in different mediums too, from recorded inspirational talks to animated educational videos.
 Offline playback and subtitles in different languages are available too.
 TED’s mobile app also allows for profile sync, allowing learners to have access to their library of videos on their smartphones.

 Currently, TED only offers videos and podcasts and doesn’t allow users to create their own content.
 They also don’t have a typical course library for your learners to take and engage in.